You Only Look Once: YOLOv1

 The network architecture has 24 convolutional layers followed by 2 fully connected layers.

 During training, for each cell, if it contains a ground truth bounding box, then only the predicted bounding boxes with the highest IoU with the ground truth bounding boxes is used for gradient descent.
 Concretely, let $j$ be that predicted bounding box, and let $i$ be the ground truth class label, then $x_j, y_j, w_j, h_j$ are trained by gradient descent to approach the ground truth, $p_i$ is trained towards $1$, other $p_{i'}$ are trained towards zero.

 If a cell contains no ground truth, then only $c_1, c_2, \dots, c_B$ are trained by gradient descent to approach zero.

 YOLOv2

 Released in 2016, YOLOv2 (also known as YOLO9000) improved upon the original model by incorporating batch normalization, a higher resolution classifier, and using anchor boxes to predict bounding boxes.
 It could detect over 9000 object categories.
 It was also released on GitHub under the Apache 2.0 license.

 YOLOv3

 YOLOv3, introduced in 2018, contained only "incremental" improvements, including the use of a more complex backbone network, multiple scales for detection, and a more sophisticated loss function.

 YOLOv4 and beyond

 Subsequent versions of YOLO (v4, v5, etc.) have been developed by different researchers, further improving performance and introducing new features.
 These versions are not officially associated with the original YOLO authors but build upon their work.
-As of 2025, there are versions up to YOLOv12.
+As of 2026, versions up to YOLO26 have been released.